donaldh/prod-odl-kafka/README.md

 # Overview #
-`prod-odl-kafka` is an Opendaylight (ODL)  northbound plugin that allows real-time or near real-time event or telemetry data streaming into a kafka cluster.
+`prod-odl-kafka` is an Opendaylight (ODL)  northbound plugin that allows real-time or near real-time event or telemetry data streaming into a kafka cluster (version 0.9 +).
 The key design goal of this plugin is to provide a genenric and configurable data connector that subscribes to southbound event source(s) via ODL's Event Topic Broker (ETB) on one side, and forward notifications to a Kafka endpoint.
 The high-level architecture of `prod-odl-kafka` is shown as the diagram below.

 <img src="overview.png" alt="overview-png" height="400">